SenuYasara/Multivariate_Outlier_Detection_R_Package/README.md

 ## Introduction

-The purpose of this report is to present a draft and the test plan of an upcoming R package called “MOutliers.”
-This package aims to identify and visualize outliers in multivariate data.

-Outliers are data points that deviate from the rest of the data and do not fit into the overall trend.
-They may appear due to various reasons, including mistakes in data collection/recording, natural variation, or the representation of uncommon but valid data points.
-When it comes to statistics, detecting outliers is very important because their presence can influence statistical summaries, distort parameter estimates, and even reduce the reliability of predictive models.
-For these reasons, outlier detection is a key step in modern statistics and data science.
+An outlier can be defined as an observation or subset of observations that appears to be inconsistent with the rest of the data and do not fit into the overall trend.
+They may appear due to various reasons, including mistakes in data collection or recording, natural variation, or the representation of uncommon but valid data points.
+In statistics and data science, identifying outliers is an essential preprocessing step to ensure the robustness and accuracy of analyses.
+While univariate outliers can often be detected easily, multivariate outliers which result from complex interactions among multiple variables are more difficult to identify.
+If those hidden anomalies are not properly addressed, they can bias model conclusions and significantly degrade model performance.
+Therefore, multivariate outlier detection plays a vital role in the statistical analysis of multidimensional data.

 The package is designed to include several useful components.
 It offers three distinct techniques for identifying outliers in multivariate data: